Understanding Ogilvie Syndrome: Causes and Treatments

 Symptoms of Ogilvie Syndrome

-The symptoms of Ogilvie Syndrome can be quite similar to those of a mechanical bowel obstruction.
+The signs and symptoms of Ogilvie Syndrome are very similar to that of a mechanical bowel obstruction.
 Common symptoms include:

 • Severe abdominal bloating and pain